Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Typical procedure to utilize atoms for quantum sensors

-In this section, experimental procedures for preparing atoms as quantum sensors is briefly summarized.
-These are typical procedures, and in some cases, for example molecular beam experiments for electron EDM searches, the procedures of cooling and trapping are completely different.
+In this section, typical experimental procedures for preparing atoms as quantum sensors are briefly summarized.
+In some cases, for example, ion trap experiments, certain cooling and trapping procedures are different from those described below for neutral atoms.

-Trapping atoms begins with creating an atomic beam.
-The method depends on the vapor pressure of the atoms.
-For low-vapor-pressure atoms like Yb or Sr, an atomic oven heated to a few hundred $^{\circ}$C is used to generate an atomic beam.
-The resulting atomic beam has a center velocity of a few hundred m/s.
-For alkali atoms, which have relatively high vapor pressure, atomic dispensers are also used.
-These atoms have to be slowed down.
-A Zeeman slower \cite{PhysRevLett.48.596} is sometimes implemented for this purpose.
-In a Zeeman slower, a circularly-polarized laser beam slightly off-resonant from a broad atomic transition propagates to the opposite direction of the atomic beam.
-Atoms in a certain velocity range resonant with the laser light due to the Doppler effect are decelerated.
-To keep these atoms resonant to the laser as they slow down, a spatially-varying magnetic field is applied, which shifts the atomic resonance by the Zeeman effect.
+Trapping atoms begins with generating an atomic beam, a process that depends on the vapor pressure of the atoms.
+For low-vapor-pressure atoms such as Yb or Sr, an atomic oven heated to a few hundred degrees Celsius is used.
+For alkali atoms, which have relatively high vapor pressure, atomic dispensers are commonly used.
+The resulting atomic beam has a center velocity of a few hundred m/s, requiring deceleration for trapping.
+A Zeeman slower \cite{PhysRevLett.48.596} is sometimes employed for this purpose, where a circularly polarized laser beam slightly off-resonant from a broad atomic transition propagates to the opposite direction of the atomic beam and a spatially varying magnetic field is also applied.
+This combination slows down atoms within a specific velocity range to $O(10)$ m/s.

 Sufficiently slow atoms can be trapped by a magneto-optical trap (MOT) \cite{PhysRevLett.59.2631}.
 A MOT is formed by a combination of circularly polarized light and a quadrupole magnetic field.
-In the standard configuration, counter-propagating light with $\sigma^+/\sigma^-$ polarization red-detuned from a broad-linewidth transition provide a dissipation term.
-The quadrupole magnetic field induces a position-dependent scattering rate, creating an approximately harmonic potential.
-This potential attracts atoms to the center of the trap, and the dissipative force pull atoms to the center of the trap.
-As a result, the atoms are slowed, cooled, and confined in the trap.
-For a transition with a linewidth of $\Gamma=2\pi \times 5$ MHz, the Doppler limited temperature is $\hbar \Gamma/2k_B=0.12$ mK.
-For atoms with Zeeman sublevels in the ground state, polarization gradient cooling \cite{JOSAB.6.2023} simultaneously functions to cool atoms down below this limit.
-With narrower-linewidth transitions, atoms can be cooled down to $\sim 1 $ $\upmu$K.
+In the standard configuration, counter-propagating laser beams with $\sigma^+/\sigma^-$ polarization, red-detuned from a broad-linewidth transition, provide a dissipation term.
+The quadrupole magnetic field induces a position-dependent scattering rate, generating an approximately harmonic potential.
+As a result, the atoms are simultaneously slowed, cooled, and confined within the trap.
+For a transition with $\Gamma=2\pi \times 5$ MHz, the Doppler-limited temperature is $\hbar \Gamma/2k_B=0.12$ mK, where $k_B$ is the Boltzmann constant.
+Using a narrower-linewidth transition, e.g., $\Gamma=2\pi \times 50$ kHz, atoms can be cooled down to $\sim 1$ $\upmu$K. In addition, for atoms with Zeeman sublevels in the ground state, polarization gradient cooling \cite{JOSAB.6.2023} can further reduce the temperature below the Doppler limit.